WH1T3-E4GL3/white-deface/README.md

 You need to put your website urls in the targets.txt file and put your deface script in the same folder ie:white-ddos. then use the tool

+## Note

+Only defaces websites with WebDAV vulnerability

 # Installation
 ____________________